aimms/documentation/cloud/rest-api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is an example on how to use `Postman <https://www.postman.com/>`_ in order to perform CRUD operations an AIMMS applications using the PRO REST API:
+This is an example on how to use `Postman <https://www.postman.com/>`_ in order to perform operations an AIMMS applications using the PRO REST API:

 1. Start in the Postman request view: